gilleshenrard/ITLg_POO/README.md

 The unit tests for each class can be found in the mirrored directory tests/ (tests/Models, tests/Views, tests/Controllers).

 ---
-### 4. Change list (since v3.3)
+### 4. Change list (since v3.4)

-- Keyboard slot selection now tests if there are any slots left for the player to play
+- Remaining Seeds counter is now longer used
+- checkOutcome() and playSlot() have been changed to match the rules changes

 ---
 ### 5. Known issues